narengan/cis/iam.md

 {:note}

 Restrict access to CIS by three types, based on the navigation tree:
-* reliability - e.g DNS, GLB
+* reliability - such as DNS, GLB
-* security - e.g Certificate, firewall rules and rate limiting
+* security - such as Certificate, firewall rules and rate limiting
-* performance - Page rules, caching and routing
+* performance - such as Page rules, caching and routing

 This section walks through how to provide fine-grained access control of your instance.

 ## Roles

 Use the following three roles to leverage IAM
-* Reader - Ability to get information of instance/domain
+* Reader - Able to get information about instance and domain
-* Writer - Ability to make changes to existing configuration
+* Writer - Able to make changes to the existing configuration
-* Manager - Ability to create/delete/edit domain/configuration
+* Manager - Able to create or delete instances, domains, configuration

 ## Access groups and users